pitt-miskov-zivanov-lab/VIOLIN/README.md

 ## Tutorial
 This section briefly describes the inputs and outputs of VIOLIN, as well as how to use it via a Jupyter Notebook.
 All tutorial examples are located in the `examples` folder.

+VIOLIN adopts BioRECIPE format standards to structure the inputs and outputs:
 ### Input
 - `Model` - A model for classification, in BioRECIPE model format.
 See the example file [modelA_BioRECIPE.xlsx](https://github.com/pitt-miskov-zivanov-lab/VIOLIN/blob/master/examples/input/ModelA_biorecipe.xlsx)
 - `interaction set` - A interaction set, in BioRECIPE interaction list format.
 An example file is provided in [RA2_reading_BioRECIPE.xlsx](https://github.com/pitt-miskov-zivanov-lab/VIOLIN/blob/master/examples/input/interactions/RA2_reading_BioRECIPE.xlsx).